Connoiter/king_tutte_datamap_scrolls/Readme.md

-Bonus, it would be trivial to run this repo through [gitingest](https://github.com/coderamp-labs/gitingest) and feed the markdown-based output to a transformer-based LLM programming assistant, a.k.a. ka code daemon.
+Bonus, it would be trivial to run this repo through [gitingest](https://github.com/coderamp-labs/gitingest) and feed the markdown-based output to a transformer-based LLM programming tools, agent or otherwise.

-With this repo in its context window, it should be able to crank out Python code to make datamaps, which are webUI(HTML&JS&c.) widgets that run live inside notebooks (Jupyter and Marimo) or can be exported as
-    stand-along static file HTML web-apps that can be run in browsers later.
+With this repo in its context window, it should be able to crank out Python code to make datamaps, which are webUI(HTML&JS&c.) widgets that run live inside notebooks (Jupyter and Marimo) or can be exported as stand-along static file HTML web-apps that can be run in browsers later.

 For convenience, a pre-built run of this repo through gitingest is